-Danny is the father of a very active 2-year-old and has made plenty of mistakes buying toys over the last couple years so hopes his site can help others avoid the same fate.
+Danny is the father of a 5-year-old who loves video games and a very active 2-year-old who is always playing outside.
+He has made plenty of mistakes buying toys in the early years of parenthood, so hopes TheToyZone can help others avoid the same fate.

 Vadym is the web developer behind TheToyZone.
 He has a 14-year-old boy and a 7-year-old boy, so he also knows a fair few things about toys for boys.

 Flor is the project coordinator who helps make sure we get our content out on time and to a high standard.
 She loves to play board games and still treasures her most beloved toys from childhood.

 TheToyZone’s mission is to help more kids end up with toys they love.